Heavily traveled residential access road to be improved

 He also pointed out that the road isn’t served by alternate routes, except for those who can use Church Road for access.

-Mays Bend Road is the main artery to a large neighborhood of homes.
+Mays Bend Road is the main artery to a large neighborhood of homes at last count, 760 homes in the area, Muenger said.

 The city will pay $90,484 of the construction cost, with the state program providing $148,441, Muenger said.